aht/extproc/README.md

 Cmd(), Sh() and Pipe()
 ============================

-Those objects hold information to prepare for a fork-exec (or for Pipe, a series thereof).
+Those objects hold information to prepare for a fork-exec (or in case of Pipe, a series thereof).

 The first argument to `Cmd()` should be a list of command argurments.